wordpress-mobile/WordPress-Android/README.markdown

 <a href="http://www.jjoe64.com/2011/07/chart-and-graph-library-for-android.html">http://www.jjoe64.com/2011/07/chart-and-graph-library-for-android.html</a>

 <pre>
-// graph with dynamically genereated horizontal and vertical labels GraphView graphView = new GraphView( this // context
+// line graph with dynamically genereated horizontal and vertical labels LineGraphView graphView = new LineGraphView( this // context
   , new GraphViewData[] {
     new GraphViewData(1, 2.0d)